Leveraging disease complexity and patient diversity for drug discovery

 (1) Build long-term, trusted relationships with patients that respect their consent, protect their privacy and advance their care;

-(2) Add quantitative molecular data to the extensive live clinical data stream and health-tech infrastructure of Clover Health;
+(2) Add longitudinal quantitative data to our extensive live clinical data stream;

-(3) Use genomics and other molecular phenotyping tools to study disease in-vivo; and
+(3) Use genomics and other multimodal data to study disease in-vivo; and

-(4) Develop in-house drug discovery expertise and collaborate with industry leaders like Genentech, a member of the Roche Group.
+(4) Develop in-house drug discovery expertise and collaborate with industry leaders.

 Assembling these capabilities under one roof is an opportunity to accelerate the development of first-in-class therapeutics for diseases of aging.

 Machine learning-driven discovery of disease sub-types